executablebooks/mdformat/tests/data/wrap_width_50.md

 Wrap before no-wrap section
 .
-No need to wrap before the inline code block `THIS IS THE LONG INLINE CODE BLOCK.
-ITS CONTENT SHOULD BE WRAPPED LIKE NORMAL TEXT`.
+We want to wrap before the inline code block `THIS IS THE LONG INLINE CODE BLOCK.
+IT SHOULD BE ON IT'S OWN LINE`.

 No need to wrap before the emphasis section _THIS IS THE LONG EMPHASIS SECTION.
 ITS CONTENT SHOULD BE WRAPPED LIKE NORMAL TEXT_

 We want to wrap before the link [THIS IS THE LINK THAT SHOULD BE ON ITS OWN LINE](https://www.python.org/) .
-No need to wrap before the inline code block `THIS
+We want to wrap before the inline code block
-IS THE LONG INLINE CODE BLOCK.
-ITS CONTENT SHOULD
+`THIS IS THE LONG INLINE CODE BLOCK.
+IT SHOULD BE ON ITS OWN LINE`.
-BE WRAPPED LIKE NORMAL TEXT`.

 No need to wrap before the emphasis section _THIS
 IS THE LONG EMPHASIS SECTION.
 ITS CONTENT SHOULD